 Estimated costs for candidate statements are calculated by district per registered voter.
 Payments are accepted in the form of cash, personal check, cashier's check, money order, or credit card.
 Payment is required at the time of filing your candidate statement.

-The estimated costs for candidate statements by district for this election can be found https://sbcountyelections.com/elections/2023/0829/
+The estimated costs for candidate statements by district for this election can be found at: Elections.SBCounty.gov/elections/2025/0826/

 1. Composing / Submitting a Candidate Statement